videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/api/sdk-reference/use-participant/methods.md

 ### captureImage()

-- It is used to capture image of local participant using video-stream.
+- It is used to capture image of local participant's current videoStream.

-- It will return image in a form of base64 data.
+- It will return image in a form of `base64`.

 #### Parameters